openxla/stablehlo/docs/spec.md

 #### Semantics

-Within each process group in the StableHLO process grid, send the value of the `operand` tensor from the source process to the target processes and produce a `result` tensor.
+Within each process group in the StableHLO process grid, send the value of the `operands` tensors from the source process to the target processes and produce `results` tensors.

 The operation splits the StableHLO process grid into `process_groups` which is defined as follows: